lvcabral/brs-engine/README.md

  ## How to use it

-If you just want to try the emulator, not installing or downloading anything, then simply try the web application at: https://lvcabral.com/brs
+If you just want to try the emulator, not installing or downloading anything, then simply go to the web application at: https://lvcabral.com/brs

 ### Desktop Application